foundation/foundation-sites/docs/pages/prototyping-utils.md

 ## Border box

-Border box lets you only add the content, padding and border, but not the margin within the width and height css properties.
+Border box lets you only add the content, padding and border, but not the margin within the width and height CSS properties.

 ```html
 <div class="border-box"></div>